ABOUT ME-My personal health journey

 Thank god for the internet, for helping me discover that indeed there were many things I could do to help my body get back a normal cycle.
 The first person that really spoke to my heart was Alisa Vitti, a woman who developed her own programme to help other women crack the code of their cycles and regain their health.
 I signed up for her programme and found a support network of other women who were in similar situations to mine, including a coach.
 I wasn't going through this alone anymore.

-My period did come back and I am currently expecting my first child.
+My period did come back and my daughter was born last August.
 No pill, no IVF.
 What helped most?
 I cannot answer that - I think everything helped a bit.
 When you work on your lifestyle, your mind and your soul, you cannot pinpoint it to one thing, like you would with a pill.

 I still have acne scars on my face.
 Sometimes I still feel the weight of those tough two and a half years on my shoulders.
 But I know that my body needed to heal in order to allow me to live my best self.
 I needed to stop and face my life.
 I needed to make changes.
 I am grateful for that time for allowing me to flourish, and I cannot wait to help others do the same.
 I know that my lifestyle is what helped me recover and I now have the tools needed to help others improve theirs.
 I also know that the network of women as well as the coach I had helped me tremendously.
 I don't think I could have done it on my own.